2008 Noida double murder case: Aarushi's body

 The 2008 post-mortem report written by Dr. Sunil Dohre marked Aarushi's genital area as "nothing abnormal detected", thus ruling out a sexual assault, but also noted the presence of a "whitish discharge" at her vagina.
 The whitish discharge sample was sent for pathological examination at the local district hospital, which reported absence of semen.
 However, later, in 2009, when this vaginal swab sample was sent to CBI's forensic labs, it was suspected to have been tampered with (see below).
 Ultimately, the CBI concluded that the sample had got contaminated, but not deliberately tampered with.
 Later, gynaecologist Dr. Urmila Sharma testified that the whitish discharge is normal in 13- and 14-year-old girls after the beginning of a menstrual cycle.

 The bed sheet had a wet circular mark below her pelvic area, which was not urine.
-There was no such wet patch on her pyjamas, which were untied; no urine or any other bodily fluid was found on her underwear either.
+There was no such wet patch on her Pajamas, which were untied; no urine or any other bodily fluid was found on her underwear either.
 The lower garments of Aarushi appeared to have been pulled up or pulled down, as her buttock cleavage was visible.
 CBI suspected that her pelvic area was swabbed clean, and the pyjamas were pulled up afterwards.

 Later in 2012, Dr. Dohre stated that Aarushi's genitals were "extraordinarily dilated", although there were no signs of rape.
 He stated that her hymen was ruptured and that it had an old tear.
 He also stated that her vaginal orifice was "unduly large", the mouth of her cervix was visible and the whitish discharge was confined to the vagina, when it should have spread to the "entire area".
 Dr. Dohre stated that he had not mentioned these observations in his original report, because these were his "subjective findings", and because "the findings were non-specific and were very strange".
 He added the wide vaginal opening found on Aarushi's body could have resulted only when someone manipulated it while the rigor mortis was setting in.
 He thus concluded that Aarushi's genitals appeared to have been cleaned after she died.